jsarchibald/cs50/exercises/distro/hello-section/README.md

 4. Check that **submit** returns 200 - if it does, congratulate the user; otherwise, inform them of an error.

+### Hints

+- You should write your code in the block of code nested inside `if __name__ === "main":`.
+That's the main program that will be used when the code is run.
+- To initialize an empty dictionary, you can write something like `data = dict()`.
+- To access the value associated with a key, e.g. `name`, in a dictionary, you can write something like `data["name"]`.
+- To get user input, use the `get_int` or `get_string` functions from the CS50 library for Python.
+You may need to add a line to the top along the lines of `from cs50 import get_int, get_string`.
+- To access the contents of the file in which you're writing your code, you can write this line of code: `with open(__file__) as f:` to open the file.
+In the block inside that `with` statement, you can then read the entire file's contents as a string by typing `f.read()`.
+- You can check that your code works by running it and checking back on the submission site at [https://j50.herokuapp.com](https://j50.herokuapp.com/).

 ## delete.py

 When you run `python delete.py`, the program should ask for the ID of the submission to delete (this can be found on the submissions site).
 It will submit that ID to the server, and print some message of congratulations if it worked (e.g., returned 200), and some error message otherwise.